-The Open University brings a range of exciting new free OpenLearn online courses to anyone who wants to improve and refresh their everyday skills in maths and English.
+The Open University, in partnership with The Bedford College Group, Middlesbrough College and West Herts College, brings a range of exciting new free OpenLearn online courses to anyone who wants to improve and refresh their everyday skills in maths and English.

 These free OpenLearn courses are designed to allow you to study alongside your busy work-life commitments and develop your maths and English skills at a pace that suits you.
-The topics are all relevant to work-life skills and you will improve your communication and numeracy skills, whilst learning how to apply them in everyday situations.
+The topics are all relevant to work-life skills, and you will improve your communication and numeracy skills whilst learning how to apply them in everyday situations.

-The Everyday Skills maths and English online courses are available at two levels and you can choose the level that suits your ability and aspirations.
-These OpenLearn courses are ideal for anyone looking to upskill for promotion, to support children with their homework or anyone continuing their studies onto a Functional Skills qualification for personal advancement or as part of an apprenticeship.

-Start dates are flexible throughout the year and you can study when you have time to spare or choose to learn more quickly - each Everyday Skills maths and English course can be completed in as little as 48 study hours.
+The Everyday maths and English online courses are available at two levels and you can choose the level that suits your ability and aspirations.
+These courses are ideal if you are looking to upskill for promotion, support your children with their homework or gain a Functional Skills qualification for personal advancement or as part of an apprenticeship.
+Start dates are flexible throughout the year, and you can study when you have time to spare or you can choose to learn more quickly - each Everyday maths and English course can be completed in as little as 48 study hours.